When Is Your Copy Editing “Done”?

 While your client may write up something once, be happy or unhappy with it, and move on, your own attention to detail and ability to structure a narrative makes your work powerful.
 And it can also make you a bit obsessive, stuck in permanent edit mode.

-How Many Times Do You Review?
+How Many Times Do You Review Marketing Content?

 An associate asked me about the editing process a few weeks ago.
 Specifically, she wanted to know how you know when your work is done, when you can stop editing and walk away.
-For those of us who keep wordsmithing and looking at what we write over and over, it’s a challenge.
+For those of us who keep rewriting our marketing content and looking at what we write over and over, it’s a challenge.
 There always seems to be a better way to structure a phrase, an improvement you can make here or there… or worse, the urge to delete it all and start over when self-doubt (the “impostor syndrome”) creeps in.

-You Need a System
+You Need a Marketing Content Writing System

 The best way I’ve found to prevent yourself from editing over and over again, never getting to the client review phase, is to set up a system for your writing and stick to it even when you don’t want to.